p3palazzo/research_template/README.md

   expect you have `rsync` and Python 3 with `pip` installed).
 - **Caution:** by default, only the `chicago-author-date.csl` style is checked out.
-Edit `.install/modules/lib/styles/info/sparse-checkout` **before** running `make install` if you want to add other citation styles.
+Edit `.install/modules/lib/styles/info/sparse-checkout` and run `make submodule` at any time if you want to add other citation styles.
-- Citation styles are updated frequently; use `git submodule update --remote` to keep up-to-date with the latest revisions.
+- Citation styles are updated frequently; `cd lib/styles && git submodule update --remote` frequently to keep up-to-date with the latest revisions.

-You may also fork this repository to create your own template, or contribute features to this one.
+You may also want to fork this repository to create your own template, or contribute features to this one.

 License
 -------